-Why There is Demand for Clinic Manager Jobs in UK
+Why Is There Demand for Clinic Manager Jobs in UK?

 The need for clinical manager jobs in the UK is influenced by a number of factors: